rmerkel/P/README.md

    variable is used.
 Alternatively, variables could have default values.
  * Allow pointers to point to any variable, thus pass by reference would be similar to C, e.g, pass a pointer.
- * In place of object attributes (ADA), add more built-ins, e.g., min(integer) and not integer'min.
- * Add object attributes, similar to ADA... but
+ * Add object attributes, similar to ADA.
  * Bit operators in place of Pascal sets; bit_and, bit_or, ..., shift_left,
    shift_right.
  * Return statement is similar to pascals to func := expr, followed by return